yunyaogu/yunyaogu.github.io/README.md

 ![Downloadable](https://i.postimg.cc/jC0Z4wmV/2459.jpg)

 ---
-## When ignorance and barbarity is coated as power, you earn for what you gain. #proactiveadvocacy
+## When ignorance and barbarity are coated as power, you earn for what you gain. #proactiveadvocacy

 ## Low class humor: